krokis/layla/src/test/cases/ranges.md

 #### `/`

-- Make a copy of the range with a different `step`
+- Makes a copy of the range with a different `step`

   ~~~ lay
   range[op="/"] {